 In March 2005, pursuant to an agreement dated January 27, 2005 (the "Western Prospector Agreement") with Western Prospector Group Ltd., a Canadian corporation with uranium properties in Mongolia ("Western Prospector"), the Corporation acquired the "Additional Dornod Property" which consists of exploration license 9282X in respect of approximately 243 hectares of land contiguous with the Main Dornod Property.
 In addition to the remainder of Dornod Deposit No. 7, the Additional Dornod Property contains part of another underground deposit ("Dornod Deposit No. 5").
 In consideration of this purchase, Khan issued 400,000 Common Shares to Western Prospector and granted a 3% royalty on revenues generated from any mineral product extracted from the Additional Dornod Property.
-The exploration license in respect of the Additional Dornod Property is registered in the name of Khan Resources LLC ("KRL"), a Mongolian company, in which the Corporation currently holds a 100% interest through its Bermudian and Netherlands subsidiaries.
-The Company expects its interest in KRL to decrease as a result of the new Nuclear Energy Law; however, the Company has not been able to determine its new interest at this time.
+The exploration license in respect of the Additional Dornod Property is registered in the name of Khan Resources LLC ("KRL"), a Mongolian company, in which Khan currently holds a 100% interest through its Bermudian and Netherlands subsidiaries.
+Khan expects its interest in KRL to decrease as a result of the eventual implementation of the 2009 Nuclear Energy Law.
+However, in light of the 2009 law, a notice by the Government of Mongolia on November 12, 2010 stating that it would not be renewing KRL's exploration license and the launching of an International Arbitration action by Khan against the Government of Mongolia in January, 2011, Khan's interests in the Additional Dornod Property are uncertain at this time.
+See "Legal Proceedings - International Arbitration".